Comprehensive Cancer Professional Education

 Reports

-The grantee will be required to submit monthly progress reports on their work plan objectives and monthly reimbursement certifications within 30 days after the reporting period as directed in the Uniform Grant Agreement
+The grantee is required to submit monthly reports on their work plan objectives and performance measures, and reimbursement certifications within 30 days after the reporting period.

 Audits